 And finally, your experience ends with a meet and greet with Santa himself.
 The girls told him what they wanted for Christmas and he gave them a little gift each, which they were delighted with.
 This is always a lovely day out and I think we’re finally ready for Christmas.

-Head to my roundup post for more fabulous West Midlands Christmas days out.
+Head to my roundup post for more fabulous Christmas days out in the West Midlands.

 Please note, we are ambassadors for the National Sea Life centre and gained free entry with our annual passes.
 However, all views, opinions and family traditions are our own.